MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **Uploaded** - Unique identifier for this particular event, for de-duping purposes.

+### Office.MATS.OneAuth.TransactionMicrosoftOfficeiOS

+Microsoft Auth Telemetry System (MATS) is collected when Office attempts to acquire an authentication token, either silently or through prompting.
+This event is a parent of one or more ActionMicrosoftOfficeiOS events, allowing related events to be grouped together.
+These events help our users avoid entering broken authentication states by:

+- Identifying whether clients can successfully obtain an auth token or are in a broken auth state
+- Identify critical regressions in the user's auth experience when there are changes on the client or services.
+This includes powering alerts so engineers can mitigate quickly
+- Failure signals emit important error codes from the responsible component used for triage, diagnosis and mitigation

+The following fields are collected:

+- **actiontype** - "oneauthtransaction" is the only value.

+- **appaudience** - Application audience (Automation, Preproduction or Production)

+- **appid** - The ID of the application used for credential storage isolation.

+- **appname** - App name

+- **appver** - App version

+- **authoutcome** - Did the authentication attempt succeed, fail, or was cancelled

+- **correlationid** - Identifier used to connect information regarding this individual event with services data

+- **count** - The total number of aggregated transactions reported in this one data event.

+- **devicenetworkstate** - Device network state

+- **deviceprofiletelemetryid** - Device profile telemetry ID (string used by MATS to identify a specific device)

+- **duration_max** - Minimum duration, in milliseconds, of the transactions aggregated on this signal.

+- **duration_min** - Maximum duration, in milliseconds, of the transactions aggregated on this signal.

+- **duration_sum** - Sum of durations, in milliseconds, of the transactions aggregated on this signal.

+- **endtime** - Time at which the OneAuth transaction ended.

+- **error** - OneAuth status code.

+- **eventtype** - Event type

+- **issilent** - False if UI was shown; true if it was a background event.

+- **oneauth_AadAccountCount** - Shows the count of unique AAD accounts in the device.

+- **oneauth_ActiveFlights** - Lists all the flights that are active during the transaction.

+- **oneauth_api** - Specifies the public API of OneAuth that was invoked.

+- **oneauth_Domain** - If the API call resulted in an error, this is the system domain of that error.

+- **oneauth_ErrorCode** - Error code representing the internal error state for OneAuth.
+Replaces the old oneauth_errortag field.

+- **oneauth_errortag** - Numerical identifier for a line of code that was responsible for generating an error.

+- **oneauth_ExecutionFlow** - A series of tags identifying the code path that this API invocation took.

+- **oneauth_GenericAccountCount** - Shows the count of unique generic accounts in the device.

+- **oneauth_internalerror** - Error code representing the internal error state for OneAuth.

+- **oneauth_MsaAccountCount** - Shows the count of unique MSA accounts in the device.

+- **oneauth_Optional** - OneAuth optional diagnostics.

+- **oneauth_PublicStatus** - Contains the public status of the OneAuth API call that this transaction pertains to.

+- **oneauth_ServerErrorCode** - The server error returned to OneAuth at the conclusion of this API call, if one was encountered.

+- **oneauth_SubStatus** - Integer code returned when there is a user impacting issue; indicates reason for the failure (e.g., UserPasswordExpired = 6005, EnterProductKey = 6301, etc.)

+- **oneauth_SystemErrorCode** - The system error returned to OneAuth at the conclusion of this API call, if one was encountered.

+- **oneauth_Tag** - The OneAuth tag designating the final place in code reached at the conclusion of this API call.

+- **oneauth_version** - The version of the OneAuth SDK.

+- **platform** - OS Platform (0: Win32, 1: Android, 2: iOS, 3: MacOS, 4: WinRT

+- **scenarioname** - Name of the scenario for which auth is necessary, specified by the calling application.

+- **schemaver** - Schema Version

+- **sdkver** - Version of the MATS sdk

+- **sessionid** - Session ID

+- **severity** - Error severity

+- **sovereignty** - National cloud: a physically isolated instance of Azure (Global, Germany, China, US Government)

+- **starttime** - Time at which the OneAuth transaction began.

+- **telemetryregion** - Describes the region that the user account belongs to, for the purpose of telemetry routing.

+- **timestamp** - Timestamp

+- **type** - Error type

+- **uploadid** - Unique identifier for this particular event, for de-duping purposes.

+### Office.MATS.OneAuth.TransactionMicrosoftOfficeMac

+Microsoft Auth Telemetry System (MATS) is collected when Office attempts to acquire an authentication token, either silently or through prompting.
+This event is a parent of one or more ActionMicrosoftOfficeMac events, allowing related events to be grouped together.
+These events help our users avoid entering broken authentication states by:

+-	Identifying whether clients can successfully obtain an auth token or are in a broken auth state
+-	Identify critical regressions in the user's auth experience when there are changes on the client or services.
+This includes powering alerts so engineers can mitigate quickly
+-	Failure signals emit important error codes from the responsible component used for triage, diagnosis, and mitigation

+The following fields are collected:

+- **actiontype** - "oneauthtransaction" is the only value.

+- **appaudience** - Application audience (Automation, Preproduction or Production)

+- **appid** - The ID of the application used for credential storage isolation.

+- **appname** - App name

+- **appver** - App version

+- **authoutcome** - Did the authentication attempt succeed, fail, or was cancelled

+- **correlationid** - Identifier used to join information regarding this individual event with services data

+- **count** - The total number of aggregated transactions reported in this one data event.

+- **devicenetworkstate** - Device network state

+- **deviceprofiletelemetryid** - Device profile telemetry ID (string used by MATS to identify a specific device)

+- **duration_max** - Minimum duration, in milliseconds, of the transactions aggregated on this signal.

+- **duration_min** - Maximum duration, in milliseconds, of the transactions aggregated on this signal.

+- **duration_sum** - Sum of durations, in milliseconds, of the transactions aggregated on this signal.

+- **endtime** - Time at which the OneAuth transaction ended.

+- **error** - OneAuth status code.

+- **eventtype** - Event type

+- **issilent** - False if UI was shown; true if it was a background event.

+- **oneauth_AadAccountCount** - Shows the count of unique AAD accounts in the device.

+- **oneauth_ActiveFlights** - Lists all the flights that are active during the transaction.

+- **oneauth_api** - Specifies the public API of OneAuth that was invoked.

+- **oneauth_Domain** - If the API call resulted in an error, this is the system domain of that error.

+- **oneauth_ErrorCode** - Error code representing the internal error state for OneAuth.
+Replaces the old oneauth_errortag field.

+- **oneauth_errortag** - Numerical identifier for a line of code that was responsible for generating an error.

+- **oneauth_ExecutionFlow** - A series of tags identifying the codepath this API invocation took.

+- **oneauth_GenericAccountCount** - Shows the count of unique generic accounts in the device.

+- **oneauth_internalerror** - Error code representing the internal error state for OneAuth.

+- **oneauth_MsaAccountCount** - Shows the count of unique MSA accounts in the device.

+- **oneauth_Optional** - OneAuth optional diagnostics.

+- **oneauth_PublicStatus** - Contains the public status of the OneAuth API call that this transaction pertains to.

+- **oneauth_ServerErrorCode** - The server error returned to OneAuth at the conclusion of this API call, if one was encountered.

+- **oneauth_SystemErrorCode** - The system error returned to OneAuth at the conclusion of this API call, if one was encountered.

+- **oneauth_Tag** - The OneAuth tag designating the final place in code reached at the conclusion of this API call.

+- **oneauth_version** - The version of the OneAuth SDK.

+- **platform** - OS Platform (0: Win32, 1: Android, 2: iOS, 3: MacOS, 4: WinRT

+- **scenarioname** - Name of the scenario for which auth is necessary, specified by the calling application.

+- **schemaver** - Schema Version

+- **sdkver** - Version of the MATS Software Developer Kit (SDK)

+- **sessionid** - Session ID

+- **severity** - Error severity

+- **sovereignty** - National cloud: a physically isolated instance of Azure (Global, Germany, China, US Government)

+- **starttime** - Time at which the OneAuth transaction began.

+- **telemetryregion** - Describes the region that the user account belongs to, for the purpose of telemetry routing.

+- **timestamp** - Timestamp

+- **type** - Error type

+- **uploadid** - Unique identifier for this particular event, for de-duping purposes.

 ### Office.MATS.OneAuth.TransactionMicrosoftOfficeWin32

 Microsoft Auth Telemetry System (MATS) is collected when Office attempts to acquire an authentication token, either silently or through prompting.
 This event is a parent of one or more ActionMicrosoftOffice events, allowing related events to be grouped together.
 These events help our users avoid entering broken authentication states by: